 - Click on the connect button

-I’ve given you both VPN definition and VPN meaning.
-A Virtual Private Network is the perfect tool for your internet connection.
-And it’s becoming essential, much like your firewall protects you against external threats and your antivirus protects you against local threats.
-Most countries have implemented mass surveillance and censorship rules.
-And the only way to get your freedom back is to install a client on all your devices.
+In this article, it’s answered what is a VPN, why you should use one and how to set yourself up for online security.
+A Virtual Private Network is the perfect tool for your internet connection, and it’s becoming essential.
+Just like your firewall protects you against external threats and your antivirus protects you against local threats.
+Most countries have implemented mass surveillance and censorship rules, and the only way to get your freedom back is to install a dummy VPN on all your devices.

-What do VPNs do?
-They increase the security of your internet connection and they protect your privacy.
-And they allow users to browse an unrestricted internet.
+A dummies VPN increases the security of your internet connection and protects your privacy.
+They also allow users to browse an unrestricted internet.
 That’s why most companies, NGOs and journalists use one on a daily basis.

-This was my lesson: What is VPN?
-What does a VPN do?
-Why use a VPN?
+So this was my What is a VPN for dummies guide.
 Stay tuned for more articles coming soon.